 - It may be risky to the health of your entire system;

 - A packed grease trap can cause a heavy flood;

-- It may be against the law in your area not have your grease trap regularly cleaned, and failure to follow correct procedures can result in fines for your business and other penalties.
+- It may be against the law in your area not to have your grease trap regularly cleaned.
+Furthermore, failure to follow correct procedures can result in fines for your business and other penalties.

 When should a grease trap be emptied is really up to you and how smoothly you wish your kitchen to run.